“DHT causes hair loss by binding to receptors located in your hair follicles. This causes them to weaken, shrink and eventually die”

 People will give you a whole range of reasons for why men lose their hair, from excessive hat wearing to masturbation – and the vast majority of explanations are wrong.
 At Freshman, we believe in science.
 And if you want to understand the science of hair loss, a good place to start is with the molecule called DHT.

-You’ve probably heard before the genes play a big role in male pattern baldness – and they do.
+You’ve probably heard before that genes play a big role in male pattern baldness – and they do.
 But if genes are the architects of hair loss, then DHT is the construction worker.
 Sounds credible, right?
 But what does that even mean?

 Ok, so what is DHT?

 We feel like we could write a whole book on DHT – otherwise known as Dihydrotestosterone – but for this article we’d like to keep it simple.
-Our aim here is to give you the core knowledge about DHT and what you can do to stop it from from making you bald.
+Our aim here is to give you the core knowledge about DHT and what you can do to stop it from making you bald.

 DHT is a male steroid hormone which your body synthesises from another molecule that you’ve probably heard of – testosterone.
 Both DHT and testosterone belong to a class of hormones known as androgens.
 DHT is produced through the action of an enzyme called 5a-reductase, which converts a certain percentage of your testosterone into DHT in places like your liver, prostate and skin.